Patient education: Raynaud phenomenon (Beyond the Basics)

 RAYNAUD PHENOMENON DIAGNOSIS

-Raynaud phenomenon is diagnosed based on the patient's description of a typical attack following cold exposure.
-By asking questions, a healthcare provider can usually tell whether Raynaud phenomenon or another more common condition is causing cold hands or feet.
+Raynaud phenomenon (RP) is diagnosed based on the patient's description of a typical attack following cold exposure.
+By asking questions, a healthcare provider can usually tell whether RP or another more common condition is causing cold hands or feet.

 RAYNAUD PHENOMENON TREATMENT

-By taking some simple steps, you can reduce the frequency of RP attacks.
+By taking some simple steps, you can reduce the frequency of Raynaud phenomenon (RP) attacks.
 Medicine might also be used to help control the symptoms.

-- Avoid smoking — Nicotine and other chemicals in cigarettes cause the blood vessels to constrict and can aggravate RP.
-(See "Patient information: Quitting smoking (Beyond the Basics)".)
+●Avoid smoking – Nicotine and other chemicals in cigarettes cause the blood vessels to constrict and can aggravate RP.
+(See "Patient education: Quitting smoking (Beyond the Basics)".)

-Secondary Raynaud phenomenon — More aggressive treatment is sometimes needed for people with secondary Raynaud phenomenon.
-Most people need a medicine to reduce the frequency of attacks and to prevent injury to the skin on the fingers and toes.
+Secondary Raynaud phenomenon — More aggressive treatment is sometimes needed for people with secondary RP.
+Most people need a medicine to reduce the frequency of attacks and prevent injury to the skin on the fingers and toes.

 Several medicines have been studied for people who do not respond to calcium channel blockers.
-These include nitrates (topical nitroglycerin), blood pressure medications (prazosin or angiotensin receptor inhibitors like losartan), phosphodiesterase inhibitors (sildenafil, pentoxifylline, or cilostazol), antidepressant medication (fluoxetine), or prostaglandins (prostacyclin).
+These include nitrates (topical nitroglycerin), blood pressure medications (angiotensin receptor inhibitors like losartan), phosphodiesterase inhibitors (sildenafil, pentoxifylline, or cilostazol), antidepressant medication (fluoxetine), or prostaglandins (prostacyclin).
+Botulinum toxin (brand name: Botox) locally injected at the base of the fingers can also be used, but the use of botulinum toxin for RP needs more study.

 Hospitalization may be required if an attack of RP does not resolve and if blood flow to a finger or toe is seriously restricted.
-Treatment in this situation requires additional medications to dilate the blood vessels and to prevent blood clots.
-In some cases, medication or surgery may be used to block the nerves that trigger vasoconstriction in the affected area.
-Botox injections near the base of the fingers may be helpful.
+Treatment in this situation requires additional medications to dilate the blood vessels, improve blood flow, and prevent tissue injury or ulcerations.
+In some cases, surgery may be used to cut certain nerves at the base of the finger that trigger vasoconstriction in the affected area.

 In rare instances, treatment may be ineffective in reversing the vasoconstriction.
 Ulceration of the skin may result.
 If all other treatments have failed and if deep tissue injury has occurred due to lack of blood flow, surgical amputation of the affected finger or toe may become necessary.